Machine Learning-Driven Analysis of kSZ Maps to Predict CMB Optical Depth $\tau$: Conclusion and Discussion

 In contrast, the online model, while still showing a significant correlation, performed less accurately, achieving an $R^2 = 0.866$.
 The increased scatter in Figure \ref{fig:results_plots}(c) and (d) indicates lower predictive power compared to the post-hoc approach.
 We attribute this performance difference to the optimization strategy.
 The post-hoc method benefits from being applied to a model whose weights have already been optimized to a high-performing MAP solution via an extensive, dedicated hyperparameter search.
 The online method's joint optimization of weights and hyperparameters, while more fully Bayesian, appears to have settled in a less optimal region of the parameter space for the network weights.
 This suggests that for problems where a high-quality point-estimated model can be found, the post-hoc LA is the more effective and straightforward approach for adding robust uncertainty quantification.

-While this work is based on idealized simulations, it demonstrates the significant potential of combining modern deep learning architectures with efficient Bayesian approximation techniques for cosmological inference.
+While this proof-of-concept work is based on idealized simulations, it demonstrates the significant potential of combining modern deep learning architectures with efficient Bayesian approximation techniques for cosmological inference.
 The ability to extract $\tau$ from kSZ maps offers a powerful and independent complement to constraints from the 21 cm signal and direct CMB measurements.
 Future work will involve applying this framework to more realistic simulations that include instrumental noise and astrophysical foregrounds, which will be a critical step toward applying these techniques to data from upcoming CMB surveys like the Simons Observatory and CMB-S4.
+As discussed above in Sec.~\ref{sec:ksz_maps}, one possible approach could include applying a Wiener filter to CMB maps to extract the reionization-era signal.
+However, such an approach must contend with potential limitations, including the late-time kSZ and the effect of foregrounds.
+We plan to investigate such an approach in future work.

-In conclusion, we have shown that a Swin Transformer combined with a post-hoc Laplace Approximation is a powerful and computationally efficient tool for constraining the optical depth to reionization from kSZ maps.
+In conclusion, we have shown that a Swin Transformer combined with a post-hoc Laplace Approximation is a \textbf{potentially} powerful and computationally efficient tool for constraining the optical depth to reionization from kSZ maps.
 This method not only provides accurate point estimates but also the principled uncertainty quantification that is essential for robust scientific analysis.

 \software{NumPy \citep{harris2020array}, Matplotlib \citep{Hunter:2007}, Astropy \citep{astropy:2013, astropy:2018, astropy:2022}, PyTorch \citep{2019arXiv191201703P}.}